AlekhyaPajjuri/ternary/README.md

 ### Acknowledgements
 Ternary would not be possible without work by the following people:
 * *Corrado Böhm*, for creating the P'' language in 1964.
-* *Urban Mueller*, for creating the BF language in 1993.
+* *Urban Müller*, for creating the BF language in 1993.
 * *Oleg Mazonka and Daniel B. Cristofani*, for dbfi and the dbfi-BF interpreter in 2003.
 * *David Morgan-Mar*, for creating the Ook! language in 2009.